oliveirajv/online-chat/README.md

-# joaovictor-DR3-AT
+# Oline chat.

+  I use Firebase as server

-- [x] Autenticação com Facebook.
+- [x] Authentication with Facebook.
-- [x] Autenticação com e-mail e senha.
+- [x] Authentication with e-mail and password.
-- [x] Listar, cadastrar, exibir, atualizar e excluir os dados.
+- [x] List, register, show, update and delete the data.
-- [ ] Consumo de API.
+- [ ] Use of API.
-- [x] Sincronização de dados em tempo real.
+- [x] Real-time data synchronization.